-Why - The introduction of Key Phrases on 9 April 2018 has improved the earlier identification of patients who present with life threatening conditions.
-We have been able to identify 6.5% more ILT calls earlier, enabling quicker dispatch of a resource.
-Since implementation, Key Phrases has delivered what was predicted and have now been embedded as business as usual.
+Why - The introduction of Key Phrases has improved the earlier identification of patients who present with life threatening conditions.
+Since their introduction we continue to identify over 6% more ILT calls earlier, enabling quicker dispatch of a resource.

 What are we doing and by when - We are reviewing all ILT calls to identify any common or special cause for the increase.
-We continue to focus on the pre-positioning of resources, when available, as this reduces the travel time of ambulance resources arriving at the scene.
-We are also working with hospitals to reduce hospital turnaround times.
-The further investment in our workforce will create additional capacity and opportunities for new working practices to enable improved management of unscheduled care patients.
+We continue to focus on the pre-positioning of resources when available to reduce the travel time of ambulance resources arriving at the scene.

-Doc: 2018-07 Item 05 TCTTP and Quality Improvement Page 9 Author: Executive Directors Date: 2018-07-18 Version 1.0 Review Date: Sept 2018
+Doc: 2018-09-26 Item 05 TCTTP and Quality Improvement Page 9 Author: Executive Directors Date: 2018-09-26 Version 1.0 Review Date: Nov 2018